.

 • Proper tracking of lab inventory, equipment, and timeframes

-• Automation of processes, clinical lab workflow, and workforce allocation
+• Automation of processes, optimization of clinical lab workflow, and workforce allocation

 • Accurate reporting of sample analysis